-In contrast, when primary voters are limited to a discrete set of ideologies to choose from, the incumbent can provoke the opposition into selecting a more extreme candidate by moving away from the median voter's position.
-In particular, I show the existence of a threshold platform for the incumbent that induces the median primary voter to switch to supporting a more extreme
+When primary voters are limited to a discrete set of ideologies to choose from, the incumbent can provoke the opposition into selecting more extreme candidates by moving away from the median voter's position.
+In particular, I show the existence of a threshold platform for the incumbent that induces the median primary voter to switch to supporting a more extreme candidate.
+By adopting a more radical position, the incumbent can induce an extremist challenger to win the opposition party primary and thus improve her reelection prospects.
+Proposition 3 presents the conditions under which the incumbent adopts a platform more extreme than her ideal point to provoke the opposition.
+This finding highlights how the centripetal force that is at the heart of much of the spatial voting literature - that politicians move towards the median